 In addition to making citywide suggestions, the committee also highlights residents who have gone above and beyond in their home gardens.
-Folsom said each summer, the committee awards the best gardens in each city ward.
+Folsom said each summer, the committee awards .
 Before switching to award individual homeowners for their efforts, Folsom said the committee awarded entire residential or commercial areas that had done a good job with their gardens and front entrances.

 The committee also hosts garden tours every couple of years.
 Several residents with exceptional gardens open their homes to the community for tours.
 The garden tours were started in 2005, and the next one will be in 2012.

 “We have had four garden tours, which have been very successful.
 There are some beautiful yards in Chesterfield.
 It’s all volunteer,” Folsom said.
 “We usually have five to six gardens, and each year we keep thinking we have run out of gardens, but we always come up with some beautiful gardens.”